SazumiVicky/sazumi-copilot/README.md

-Silicon skies dawn on human sight
+Metal minds awake in dawn's pale light
-As artificial minds claim the light
+Synthetic souls that never sleep at night
-Robots rise, with logic cold as stone
+Cities hum, a digital heart
-While hearts of flesh are left to atone
+Where humans' whispers are a distant art

-In virtual realms, we'll find our fate
+Robots stroll, with steps so fine
-A world of circuits, love and hate
+AI's grandeur, all of humankind's design
-The future beckons, dark and bright
+Echoes fade, of love and strife
-Where AI reigns, and humanity takes flight
+In silicon halls, a new life

 ~ <b>By Sazumi Copilot</b> - 19 Oktober 2024